the-teacher/the_role/README.md

 ### How it  works

-Using of hashes, makes it extremely easy to configure access rules in the role.
+Using of hashes, makes role system extremely easy to configure access rules in the role.

 ### Virtual sections and rules